aloicerains/alx-low_level_programming/README.md

 10. Directorry 0x0A-argc_argv contains projects entailing arguments to main function
 11. 0x0B-malloc_free: Contains projects on memory allocation malloc and free functions
 12. 0x0C-more_malloc_free: More projects on the malloc realloc and free
+12. 0x0D-preprocessor: Contains projects on C preprocessor and macros